thisuxhq/sveltednd/README.md

 ## Acknowledgment

 SvelteDnD is proudly built by [ThisUX](https://thisux.com) – A Design led product studio.
+If you need help building your next product, [let's talk](https://cal.com/imsanju/15min).